MetaphorData/connectors/metaphor/airflow_plugin/README.md

 metaphor_ingestion_key = [KEY]
 ```

-Or, you can send lineage information to s3 bucket.
+Or, you can send lineage information to a s3 bucket.
 ``` cfg
 [lineage]
 backend = metaphor.airflow_plugin.lineage.backend.MetaphorBackend